-For teachers, commitment to their career, the children and the school can increase a build-up of stress.
+For teachers, commitment to their career, the children and the school can increase the feelings of stress they experience.
 It’s also well known that people in caring roles are not great at taking care of their own wellbeing, and that’s vital if teachers are to provide the support that students need.

-As a newly qualified teacher you’ll doubtlessly be managing a whole range of emotions – excitement and enthusiasm and perhaps a little wariness.
+As a newly qualified teacher you’ll doubtlessly be managing a whole range of emotions: excitement and enthusiasm and perhaps a little wariness.
 Many teachers find the first term is a bit of a whirlwind.
-You’ll probably spend time working outside school hours, and it’ll be difficult to know when to stop.
+You’ll probably spend time working outside school hours, and some people find it difficult to know when to stop.

 Your first year is important, and you’ll want to do well, but don’t expect perfection.
 You'll inevitably make mistakes and as long as you learn from them, that’s no bad thing.
 After all, you are human!

-We asked some of our experienced teachers what they would pass on to NQTs.
+We asked some of our experienced teachers what they would pass on to ECTs.
 Here’s what they said: